 NOTE: “CRS” is New Mexico Taxation and Revenue Department’s Combined Reporting System.
 Using the Combined Reporting System businesses can report one or more of the following taxes:

 New Mexico has the lowest per capita property tax in the nation.
 Taxes are imposed on one-third of assessed value (“net taxable value”), which is typically between 80% - 100% of market value.

 Most property is appraised by county assessors in the county in which it is located.
 The Taxation and Revenue Department assesses certain types of non-residential property, typically industrial property that extends across county boundaries, including property associated with railroads, pipelines, communication systems, and mineral extraction.
 Property taxes are collected and distributed by county treasurers.
 Major revenue recipients include counties, municipalities, and school districts.

 Rates vary substantially and depend on property type and location.
 Rates applicable to residential property range from about $9 to $38 per $1,000 of net taxable value after exemptions are taken.
 Non-residential property tax rates range from $12 to $44 per $1,000 of net taxable value.
 The statewide average rates are about $26 per $1,000 for residential property and $29 per $1,000 for non-residential property, or about .8% of assessed value.

 Every employer who elects or is required to be covered by the Workers’ Compensation Act, and every employee covered by the Act is assessed a fee for funding the Worker's Compensation Administration.
 The fee is different from workers’ compensation insurance coverage and every employer must obtain a workers’ compensation insurance policy.
-The fee for the employer is $4.30 times the number of covered employees working on the last day of the quarter.
-The employer contribution is $2.30 for each covered employee.
-The employee contribution is $2.00 and should be taken as a payroll deduction.
-The fee is based on the number of covered employees working on the last day of the quarter.
+The fee for the employer is $2.30 times the number of covered employees working on the last day of the quarter.
+The fee for covered employees working on the last day of the quarter is $2.00.